TheRealKasumi/NikoLight/documentation/planning.md

 | 7            | Footwell lighting 1 |
 | 8            | Footwell lighting 2 |

-TesLight is using digital LEDs, so that it control each LED individually.
+NikoLight is using digital LEDs, so that it control each LED individually.
 The LED type used is **WS2812** and all LEDs accepting the same protocol at a 5V input.
 Other LED types might not work as expected.